tlricherson/TESC_MIT_Data/Session_1.md

 In this session, we will consider how data use in schools has evolved, as well as an overview of the skills needed to use data effectively in the classroom.
 We will also start building an idea of what it means to tell a story with data.

 ## Readings ##
-Farrell, C. C., & Marsh, J. A. (2016).
-[Contributing conditions: A qualitative comparative analysis of teachers’ instructional responses to data.](http://www.sciencedirect.com/science/article/pii/S0742051X1630138X) Teaching and Teacher Education, 60, 398-412.

 Mandinach, E. B., & Gummer, E. S. (2016).
 [What does it mean for teachers to be data literate: Laying out the skills, knowledge, and dispositions.](http://www.sciencedirect.com/science/article/pii/S0742051X16301391) Teaching and Teacher Education, 60, 366-376.

 ## Evaluation frameworks ##
 Nearly all of you have placements in districts that use the Danielson Framework to evaluate teachers.
 The indicators below are the ones which speak directly to data use.
+Please review these prior to our first meeting.

 * [Danielson 1f - Using student assessments](https://github.com/tlricherson/dataacademy/blob/master/documents/1f%20Using%20Student%20Assessments.pdf)
 * [Danielson 3d - Using assessment in instruction](https://github.com/tlricherson/dataacademy/blob/master/documents/3d%20Using%20Assessment%20in%20Instruction.pdf)